Know When to Say No to Spec Work

 False Hope and Bad Business

-To the agency or firm, agreeing to spec work is about hope.
-Hope of getting a new account.
-Hope of walking down the proverbial Yellow Brick Road to Emerald City.
-Hope for big payoffs down that road.
-Ironically, provisions for compensation are rarely announced in advance.
-Meaning, spec work almost always results in lost revenues for the artist or the firm.
+To the agency or firm, agreeing to spec work is about hope…hope of getting a new account, hope of walking down the proverbial Yellow Brick Road to Emerald City, and hope for big payoffs down that road.
+Ironically, provisions for compensation are rarely announced in advance, which means that spec work almost always results in lost revenues for the artist or the firm.

 Ad agencies have been operating this way for years.
 Several agencies will pitch their ideas for an advertising campaign, hoping to land the contract.
-They justify it because the investment and risks are usually acceptable because the ongoing revenues from winning the account are so high.
+They justify it because the investment and risks are usually acceptable, and the ongoing revenues from winning the account are high.
 This isn’t the case for graphic designers.
 There generally are no media commissions or fees on the horizon.
-The job could be a “one-and-done” deal, or it could result in a few months of work.
-Either way, you have spent a lot of time on a potential project that might not pan out.
+The job could be a “one-and-done” deal or result in a few months of work.
+Either way, you have spent much time on a potential project that might not pan out.
 It’s no wonder respected industry associations have long voiced warnings against this practice.

 The Official Stance